Umich-NASA-Big-Idea-Challenge/moon_mapping/README.md

 # Files
 - **mooon_map.ipynb:** the original moon map with slope data and analysis
+- **elevation_graphing.ipynb:** converts elevation data into meshes (currently doesn't save the mesh, and only for Haworth rn)
 - **format:** describe your files as you add them to the repo

 # Data and Sources